Toe walking

-Toe walking refers to a condition where a person walks on their toes without putting much or any weight on the heel or any other part of the foot.
-This term also includes the inability to connect one's foot fully to the ground while in the standing phase of the walking cycle.
+Toe walking is a term describing a type of walking style.
+Toe walking is when a person walks on their toes or the ball of their foot, without putting much or any weight on the heel or any other part of the foot.
 Toe walking in toddlers is common.
 Children who toe walk as toddlers commonly adopt a heel-toe walking pattern as they grow older.
-If a child continues to walk on their toes past the age of three, or can't get their heels to the ground at all, they should be evaluated by a health professional who is experienced in assessing children's walking.
+If a child continues to toe walk past the age of three, or cannot get heels to the ground at all, medical authorities recommend examination by a health professional who is experienced in assessing children's walking.

-Toe walking can be caused by a number of health conditions.
-When there is no medical reason for toe walking and no underlying condition can be identified, health professionals will commonly refer to it as "idiopathic" toe walking.
-This is not a formal or recognized diagnosis; rather, it is simply a term indicating that there is no identifiable reason or causal factor for the toe walking.
+Toe walking can be associated with a number of health conditions, or have an unknown reason.
+When no medical reason for toe walking and no underlying condition can be identified, health professionals will commonly refer to it as "idiopathic" toe walking.
+This is not a formal or recognized diagnosis; rather, it is simply a term indicating that there is no identifiable reason or cause for the toe walking at that time.
+The child may have a diagnosis that becomes more apparent as they grow or never have a diagnosis that causes the toe walking.
 Idiopathic toe walking should only be considered after all other conditions have been excluded.

 Other causes for toe walking include a congenital short Achilles tendon, muscle spasticity (commonly associated with cerebral palsy) or genetic diseases muscle disease such as Duchenne muscular dystrophy.
 Toe walking may also be caused by a bone block located at the ankle which prevents the ankle from moving.
 This may be as the result of trauma or arthritis.
 Toe walking may also be one way of accommodating a separate condition, foot drop.
-Persistent toe walking in children has been identified as a potential early sign of autism.
-Toe walking is commonly found in children who have been placed on the autism spectrum.
-In a recent study, 68% of children on the autism spectrum report experiencing a walking abnormality.
+Persistent toe walking in children is also associated with developmental disabilities, such as autism.
+In a recent study, 68% of children with an Autism Spectrum Disorder report experiencing walking changes.